rust-lang/nomicon/src/other-reprs.md

 The goal is to make it possible to transmute between the single field and the struct.
-An example of that is [`UnsafeCell`], which can be transmuted into the type it wraps ([`UnsafeCell`] also uses the unstable [no_niche][no-niche-pull], so it's ABI is not actually guaranteed to be the same when nested in other types).
+An example of that is [`UnsafeCell`], which can be transmuted into the type it wraps ([`UnsafeCell`] also uses the unstable [no_niche][no-niche-pull], so its ABI is not actually guaranteed to be the same when nested in other types).

 Also, passing the struct through FFI where the inner field type is expected on the other side is guaranteed to work.
 In particular, this is necessary for `struct